Newsman/WP-Plugin-NewsmanApp/README.md

 ## Activate the plugin

-If you're using woocommerce you will also need to activate Newsman Remarketing plugin

 ![image](https://raw.githubusercontent.com/Newsman/WP-Plugin-NewsmanApp/master/assets/wp_activation.png)

 # Settings

-The initial setup is automated, you can login via OAuth with Newsman, follow the steps, installation will be ready in no time
+The initial setup is automated, you can login via OAuth with NewsMAN, follow the steps, installation will be ready in no time

 ![image](https://raw.githubusercontent.com/Newsman/WP-Plugin-NewsmanApp/master/assets/wp_oauth.png)